|

 It is well known that higher aspect sails produce greater lift when close hauled.
 It not so widely known however that high aspect sails stall much more readily as the angle of attack widens.
 As A/R gets higher, sails get less and less efficient at pulling when anywhere but close hauled.

 For racing, where windward performance is of prime importance, it has been shown that an aspect ratio greater than 6 is of little use on monohull racing craft.
-An appropriate range will be an A/R of from 4 to 6.
+An appropriate range for optimum windward sailing will be an A/R of from 4 to 6.

-The salient point is that extremely high aspect sails are not "bad" sails, they are just not a requirement for general ocean cruising, where it is rare to be sailing dead to windward.
-When required to do so, sails with an A/R of from 3 to 4 will perform quite well when just eased off a few degrees.
+The salient point is that extremely high aspect sails are not "bad" sails, they are just not optimum for general ocean cruising where it is rare to be sailing dead to windward.
+When required to do so, sails with an A/R of from 3 to 4 will perform quite well, in particular when eased off a few degrees.

-The benefits of lower aspect sail rigs become more evident when performing the engineering stunts required to keep an A/R 6 rig from collapse.
-The simpler rigging made possible by lower aspect sails will be its own reward in terms of ease of construction, and in terms of rig stresses.
-This usually translates into longevity of the rigging components, generally considered the holy
+The benefits of lower aspect sails become much more evident when performing the engineering stunts required to keep an A/R 6 sail's mast from collapsing..!
+The simpler rigging made possible by lower aspect sails will be its own reward in terms of ease of construction, less rig stress, easier maintenance, and greater rig longevity.
+Reduced maintenance and greater longevity... the holy grail for cruisers...!

-Whether using a Bermuda rig, a "Marconi" rig, or a Gaff rig, these factors generally encourage keeping aspect ratio under around 3.5 to 4 for an ocean cruising vessel.
-To see an example of this type of Bermuda rig, please check out the Fantom.
+Whether using a Bermuda rig, a "Marconi" rig, or a Gaff rig, the above factors encourage keeping aspect ratio of the individual sails under around 3.5 to 4 for an ocean cruising vessel.
+To see an example of this type of modest Bermuda rig, please check out my Fantom design - a perfect all-around cruising vessel.

 Rig choice is mainly a matter of assessing one's priorities.
-If they tend toward racing, then the choices will be quite different than those of the cruising sailor.
+If those priorities tend toward racing, then the choices will be quite different than the choices made by a cruising sailor.

 Keel Profile

-If the rig is very tall, the lever arm is relatively longer from the center of lateral resistance to the center of effort of the sails, so the keel must be proportionately deeper to compensate.
-If on the other hand, the rig is kept fairly low, there can be much less draft, and still be very adequate sail carrying ability.
+If the rig is tall and the keel deep, the lever arm will be relatively longer from the center of lateral resistance to the center of effort of the sails, therefore the amount of horizontal lead of the CE forward of the CLR must be proportionately greater to compensate.
+If on the other hand, the rig is kept fairly low, there will be less draft, and the ideal amount of lead will be much less, even though sail area and stiffness are not reduced.

 For the best steering and course keeping behavior, and for the greatest overall structural strength, a long full keel offers the most benefit to the long distance cruising sailor.
 This type of long and relatively shoal draft keel is ideally suited to the lower aspect sail rigs, say up to an aspect ratio of around 3.5.

-A good example of this thinking is provided in my design Redpath, having relatively shoal draft and generous sail area, yet good sail carrying ability.
-Other examples with similar qualities are my Benrogin, Lucille, Grace, and Shiraz designs.
+An example is my design Redpath, having relatively shoal draft and generous sail area, yet good sail carrying ability (stiffness).
+Other examples with similar A/R and keel configuration are Benrogin, Lucille 42, Lucille 50, Grace, Zephyr, and Shiraz designs.

 Regardless of whether a design is given a long full keel or a "cruising fin" keel, it will benefit performance both on and off the wind to make use of an efficient NACA foil shape.
 The particular choice of foil type will depend on the keel profile in order to maximize lift, and minimize drag.